 Groovy Typography and Rainbow Hues (1970s)

-Logos of the 1970s reflected the prevailing culture of the day.
-Images from popular television shows at the time featured typography that was bold and bubbly or slightly italicized.
-Logos from programs like “The Partridge Family” or “Mork & Mindy” showcase the rainbow hues popular at the time.
+Iconic logos of the 1970s reflected the prevailing culture of the day.
+So, images from popular television shows at the time featured typography that was bold and bubbly or slightly italicized.
+Logo designs from programs like “The Partridge Family” or “Mork & Mindy” showcase the rainbow hues popular at the time.
 Even BMW got a colorful upgrade in the 1970s, with a logo featuring purple and pink semi-circular highlights around the traditional image.
 In 1977, the rainbow Apple logo debuted, swiftly replacing the more complex imagery the company tried just a year before.

-In 1971, the Shell logo took on a shape nearly identical to what we recognize today.
+Logo Design Evolution in 1971, the Shell logo took on a shape nearly identical to what we recognize today.
 With a bolder outline and more simplified shape, it highlighted a stylized version of a shell, rather than the detailed realistic shells featured in years past.
-As logos evolved through this decade, many took on a simpler look as companies realized the importance of images that could be recognized in a single glance.
+As iconic logos evolved through this decade, many took on a simpler look as companies realized the importance of images that could be recognized in a single glance.

 Home computers were just entering the scene in the 1980s, and logos from this time period again reflected the up-and-coming medium of the day.
 Many images from this decade, subsequently, featured a modern tech-friendly look.
 Adobe and Microsoft both used typography with big rounded letters.
 The Peugeot lion that looked so realistic more than 100 years before got a fresher look that more closely resembled the rough computer generated shapes of the day.